Carnect/How-to/auth-api/README.md

 ## Using Authentication Token
 The JWT token obtained from the [above step](#obtaining-authentication-token) can be used for the following services:

-* CARNECT Authentication API - all end-points besides /auths, /token and /recovery, which are public and need no token
+* CARNECT Authentication API - all endpoints besides `/auths`, `/token` and `/recovery`, which are public and need no token
 * CARNECT Booking API
 * CARNECT User Management
 * CARNECT Bridge